 it moves outside the determined area, for which the frequency information received from the database is valid.

-In any such case, a new query of the database is required prior to any new transmission.
+In any such case, a new query of the database is required prior to any new transmission in the 470-790 MHz band.

 It should be noted that the need for the WSD to exchange information with the database before being allowed to use any frequency in the 470-790 MHz would imply the need to have a communication channel between both.
 This communication channel might be realized wirelessly, e.g. using frequencies outside the band 470-790 MHz, or via some wired connection in case of non-portable WSDs.
 However, the issue of implementation of such a communication channel is outside the scope of this report.